Tuesday, November 15, 2016

 Friday, October 28, 2016

-Praying for You All and America
+Praying for You All and America During this Election Season

-Please keep me in your prayers.
-The race is coming to a close and I can tell you it is not easy at all.
-But with God on our side, the battle has already been won.
+As many of you know, my schedule often keeps me running around like the proverbial headless chicken.
+Please continue to keep me in your prayers.
+The race is coming to a close, and I can assure you—it’s not easy.
+But with God on our side, the battle is already won.

-Stay bless and safe.
+Stay blessed and safe.

 Sunday, July 17, 2016